50 migrants found dead in back of tractor trailer in San Antonio

 San Antonio Mayor Ron Nirenberg called the situation "a horrific human tragedy."

-Homeland Security Investigations is leading the investigation into the suspected human trafficking incident and will work in conjunction with the San Antonio Police Department, law enforcement officials told CBS News.
+Homeland Security Investigations is leading the investigation into the incident and will work in conjunction with the San Antonio Police Department, law enforcement officials told CBS News.

 An ICE spokesperson said in a statement that Homeland Security Investigations responded to the scene after receiving a call from the police department.
 The spokesperson said more details will be released as the investigation continues.